blenderskool/blenderskool-documentation/src/kaleidoscope/intensity-node.md

 	LKlfM29mtxs
 </youtube>

-In this video, I will be showing you how to use the Intensity node of the Kaleidocope add-on in Blender.The Intensity node is created to provide you with a library of pre-defined values that can be used with your materials in your scene.
+In this video, I will be showing you how to use the Intensity node of the Kaleidocope add-on in Blender.
+The Intensity node is created to provide you with a library of pre-defined values that can be used with your materials in your scene.
 So if you are creating a Glass material, and looking for the correct IOR value, you can use the Intensity node to find it out.
 All the values come with a common name, which makes it even easier to unserstand.

 ## Categories in the node